-The Essential Workers Emergency Leave Act (EWELA) would ensure that the frontline and essential workers during this pandemic can quarantine, care for a loved one with COVID-19, or care for a child who is distance learning or whose childcare provider is closed due to COVID-19, without financial burden.
+The Essential Workers Emergency Leave Act (EWELA) would ensure that the frontline and essential workers who quarantined, cared for a loved one with COVID-19, or cared for a child who did distance learning or whose childcare provider closed due to COVID-19, during this pandemic aren’t left with the financial burden of lost personal or sick time.
 Chief authored by Rep. Cedrick Frazier (DFL-New Hope), HF 41 was introduced in the Minnesota House on January 12, 2021.
 The Senate version of the bill, SF 331, was filed on January 25, 2021, by chief author Senator Erin Murphy (DFL – Saint Paul).

 “We need to take care of our essential workers like they take care of us.” – Rep. Cedrick Frazier